What is FAI? Main Features

 • Linux rollout, mass installation and automated server provisioning are additional topics of FAI.

 • FAI is lightweight.
 No special daemons are running, no database setup is needed.
-It's architecture independent, since it consists only of shell, Perl and Cfengine scripts.

 • Compared to tools like kickstart or cobbler for Red Hat, autoyast for SUSE or Jumpstart for SUN Solaris, FAI is much more flexible.
-You can tune every small part of your configuration to your local needs using hooks.

 • More technical information in the flyer and poster